FAQ

 What are gas turbine power plants

-Gas turbine power plant (abbreviated as GTPP) is a plant generating electricity and heat energy.
-Gas turbine power plants are based on one or several gas turbine units - power units mechanically connected with the electric generator and united by a control system into a single power complex.
+GTPP is based on one or more gas turbine units - power units mechanically connected to an electric generator and integrated by a control system into a single energy complex.

-A gas turbine power plant can be used as the main or backup power source in parallel with the power system.
-The gas turbine power plant can be located both indoors and outdoors on a pre-prepared foundation.
+A gas turbine power plant may be used as a primary or backup power source in parallel with the power utility system.
+The GTPP may be placed both indoors and outdoors in a block module on a prearranged foundation.

 External view of the gas turbine unit